zenml-io/zenml/docs/book/stacks-and-components/component-guide/orchestrators/hyperai.md

 * you're looking for a managed solution for running your pipelines.
 * you're a HyperAI customer.

+### Prerequisites
+You will need to do the following to start using the HyperAI orchestrator:

+* Have a running HyperAI instance.
+It must be accessible from the internet (or at least from the IP addresses of your ZenML users) and allow SSH key based access (passwords are not supported).
+* Ensure that a recent version of Docker is installed.
+This version must include Docker Compose, meaning that the command `docker compose` works.
+* Ensure that the appropriate [NVIDIA Driver](https://www.nvidia.com/en-us/drivers/unix/) is installed on the HyperAI instance (if not already installed by the HyperAI team).
+* Ensure that the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) is installed and configured on the HyperAI instance.

+Note that it is possible to omit installing the NVIDIA Driver and NVIDIA Container Toolkit.
+However, you will then be unable to use the GPU from within your ZenML pipeline.
+Additionally, you will then need to disable GPU access within the container when configuring the Orchestrator component, or the pipeline will not start correctly.

 ## How it works
 The HyperAI orchestrator works with Docker Compose, which can be used to construct machine learning pipelines.
 Under the hood, it creates a Docker Compose file which it then deploys and executes on the configured HyperAI instance.